 Edinburgh's Gaelic Plan

-As arguably the most important element of the nation's plan to ensure the future of Gaelic language and culture, a number of public bodies have received notice that they must produce their own Gaelic Plans.
+As arguably the most important element of the nation's plan to ensure the future of Gaelic language and culture, a number of public bodies have received notice since 2006 that they must produce their own Gaelic Plans.
 Bòrd na Gàidhlig was empowered and indeed required to issue such notices by the Gaelic Act which became law in 2005.

 The first group of public bodies required to produce plans were the Councils of na h-Eileanan Siar, Highland, and Argyll and Bute, together with the Parliament, the Scottish Government, and Highlands and Islands Enterprise.